Signs for your premises

 Fully illuminated signs always require express consent from the planning authority (although this is not normally the case if the sign is displayed inside a window, rather than on the wall or doorway outside).

-Partially illuminated signs (e.g. where only letters, and not the background, are illuminated) may not require express consent.
+Partially illuminated signs (for example where only letters, and not the background, are illuminated) may not require express consent.

 Non-illuminated signs can normally be displayed with deemed consent if they are fixed to the building, although there are limitations placed on the height of the sign and on the size of any characters or symbols on it.